expertanalytics/xal/content/training/python/machine-learning.md

 - **Classification:** Identifying categories an object belongs to.
 - **Regression:** Predict values associated with objects.
-- **Clustering:** Automatic group similar objects into sets.
+- **Clustering:** Automatically group similar objects into sets.
-- **Dimension reduction:** Make large scale problems more manageable.
+- **Dimension reduction:** Make large-scale problems more manageable.
 - **Model selection:** Find and calibrate the best models.
 - **Preprocessing:** Normalizing of raw data preparing it for learning algorithms.

 ## Course Content

-In this course we will focus on the application oftools to perform various aspects of machine learning, using the [Scikit-learn](https://scikit-learn.org/) toolkit.
-We will touch base on how the various algorithms works
+In this course we will focus on the application of tools to perform various aspects of machine learning, using the [Scikit-learn](https://scikit-learn.org/) toolkit.
+We will touch base on how the various algorithms works.

 ## Prerequisite